-Triller's hit more than 23 million downloads and while it has a way to go to make TikTok shake in its trendy boots, Triller is definitely up and coming.
+Triller's hit more than over 250 million times worldwide and while it has a way to go to make TikTok shake in its trendy boots, Triller is definitely up and coming.
 This AI-driven music video app lets users create professional-level videos in seconds and offers features similar to what you'll find on TikTok.
 Like TikTok, Triller users create music and lipsync videos they can share with their followers.

 Periscope is a live streaming app that focuses on discovering the world through the eyes of its users.
 The app has more than 10 million registered users and hosts 9.3 million live streams each month.
 While it's not a huge platform, there are still more than 350,000 hours of video streamed on Periscope every day.

 This is a video-sharing social media platform like Twitch or YouTube.
 You can create and share videos or go live, just like you can on any other video platform.
 It is a paid platform and the plans start at $7 per month.

 Valence is a social network built to connect Black professionals.
 It highlights and emphasizes the Black professional community around the world and aims to create meaningful connections that result in new enterprises and career opportunities for members.